How to 1031 Exchange Hospital Equipment into Mineral Rights & Royalties

-In this article, we will outline the steps necessary to complete a successful 1031 exchange when selling hospital equipment.
+We will outline the steps necessary to complete a successful 1031 exchange when selling hospital equipment.
 Beyond this, we will make the case for mineral rights and royalties as one of the strongest possible ways to reinvest your finances.

 How to Sell Your Hospital Equipment

-Just like in homes and apartment buildings, there are also dedicated websites and resources for selling hospital equipment such as medibid.com, medwow.com, and more.
+Just like in homes and apartment buildings, there are also websites and resources for selling hospital equipment such as medibid.com, medwow.com, and more.
 Here, medical equipment can be bought and sold in both large and small quantities, from hospital beds to individual syringes and tests.

 In most cases, it is much easier to sell used hospital equipment to individual buyers looking to bring service into their own homes.
-This is largely because hospitals are very particular about the equipment they source and use.
+This is large because hospitals are very particular about the equipment they source and use.
 With that said, underfunded hospitals around the world may be forced to purchase used equipment, so long as it is still functioning properly and safely.

 Determining the Value of Your Hospital Equipment